vickymidson/design-history/app/index.md

 ---
 homepage: true
 layout: home
-title: "Apply for a juggling licence design history"
+title: "Design history for the apply for a juggling licence service"
 description: "A service for circus professionals to submit an application to get a juggling licence."
 pagination:
   data: collections.post